Building Defects & Regulations

 Other typical design defects might be:

-Further guidance on how to meet the regulations is provided by a set of ‘Approved Documents’, published by the government.
-Each of the twenty different documents addresses a separate area of building performance–for example Approved Document A deals with structure, and Approved Document B covers fire safety.
+In England and Wales, guidance on how to meet the regulations is provided by a set of ‘Approved Documents’, published by the government.
+Each of the twenty different documents addresses a separate area of building performance–for example, Approved Document A deals with structure, and Approved Document B covers fire safety.

-Building Regulations are not retrospective, so the standard of a building should be expected to meet is that which was current on the day work began on site.
+Importantly, most building standards, regardless of jurisdiction, are not retrospective.
+The standard a building should be expected to meet is that which was current on the day work began on site.
 When determining the cause of defect, it is critical to understand which set of guidance should have been applied to the building.

 How can we help?